Royal Robbins Alpine Road Review

 Performance Comparison

-Comfort & Mobility
+Comfort and Mobility

 With that in mind, one of the advantages of this model is that it is less susceptible to stretching out.
 If you have found on any multi-day trip that your pants or shorts start to loosen up and slide down, these could be a good option.
-You can't tighten the waist if you lose some inches, but they won't let you down by falling down either.
+You can't tighten the waist (without a belt) if you lose some inches, but they won't let you down by falling down either.
 There is no integrated belt (which, honestly, would just be out of character for these pants), but they do come with standard belt loops.
 They also have a felted liner on the inside of the waist to minimize chafing.

-Venting & Breathability
+Venting and Breathability

 Venting options are also limited.
 The front and side pockets are mesh-lined, so there is a bit of a benefit there.
-The primary feature for dispersing heat rapidly though is the cinch cord in the ankles.
+The primary feature for dispersing heat rapidly, though, is the cinch cord in the ankles.
 The pants are tapered enough at the cuff that they stay rolled up for semi-stationary activities like belaying, but the toggle is great if you need them to stay up on the move.
 The upshot is that they can be rolled up in a pinch, but they aren't ideally suited for hot climates.

 Weather Resistance